 W-L Athletic Hall of Fame

-The Washington-Lee Athletic Hall of Fame recognizes those individuals who, through their accomplishments, have brought a measure of distinction and pride to our school and community as an athlete, coach, administrator or as a contributor to the development and success of the Washington-Lee athletic program.
+The W-L Athletic Hall of Fame recognizes those individuals who, through their accomplishments, have brought a measure of distinction and pride to our school and community as an athlete, coach, administrator or as a contributor to the development and success of the Washington-Lee athletic program.
 Inductees are honored at a ceremony at the school, and a plaque is displayed in the hall outside the gym listing their accomplishments.

 Many inductees continued their athletic pursuits long after their high school days.